RecipeShare Test Kitchen

 Place gnocchi on a floured tray; freeze now if making ahead.

-Boil salted water, cook gnocchi until they float (~3 minutes).
+Boil salted water, cook gnocchi until they float (about 3 minutes).
 Save 1 cup pasta water.

 In a skillet, brown butter until nutty.
 Add sage and prosciutto, cook briefly.